selnsimay/JAIL-Data-Curation-Benchmark/README.md

     - `outputs`: Molecules produced
     - `catalysts`: Entities that facilitate the reaction
     - `regulators`: Positive/negative regulators involved

+### Scripts
+1.  **`scripts/20250404GeneInfo_DataFormatting.py`**
+    *   **Purpose:** To transform a structured gene information dataset (JSON) into a list of question-answer pairs.
+    *   **Description:** This script reads a JSON file containing detailed information for multiple genes (expected from `data/geneset_dict.json`).
+It then iterates through each gene entry and, using a predefined mapping of question templates to JSON keys, generates specific questions about each gene.
+The corresponding values from the gene's data are used as answers.

 ## Neo4j Setup and Querying